 Hon.
 Mbugua Kabiro: Thank you very much, Mr. Speaker.
-I would like to move the following Motion.
-That, aware that Article 42 of the Constitution provides that every person has the right to a clean and healthy environment which includes the righto have the environment protected for the benefit of present and future generations through legislation and other measures; Further aware that Article 69 of the Constitution provides for the State to encourage public participation in the management, protection and conservation of the environment, and eliminate processes and activities that are likely to endanger the environment; Acknowledging that the County Government is empowered to implement specific National Government policies on natural resources and environmental conservation including forestry as provided in Part Two of the Fourth Schedule to the Constitution; concerned that since independence Kenyans from all walks of life have been demonstrating and picketing most using tree branches and twigs whenever there is a matter to be addressed by the relevant authority, such demonstrations and picketing ends with destructions to the environment and more specifically to unscrupulous and indiscriminate destruction of indigenous and exotic trees, which may cause flooding and erosion during rainy seasons, global warming amongst other harmful effects to the environment; Noting that it is an offense for any person to fell, cut, take, burn, injure or remove any forest produce as provided for in Section 64 (a) of the Forest Conservation and Management Act, 2016, this Assembly urges the County Executive to develop a policy on conservation and management of County forestry to safeguard the City's greenery from wanton destruction and spur the development of a greener Nairobi City.
+I would like to move the following motion.

+That, aware that Article 42 of the Constitution provides that every person has the right to a clean and healthy environment which includes the righto have the environment protected for the benefit of present and future generations through legislation and other measures; further aware that Article 69 of the Constitution provides for the State to encourage public participation in the management, protection and conservation of the environment, and eliminate processes and activities that are likely to endanger the environment; acknowledging that the County Government is empowered to implement specific National Government policies on natural resources and environmental conservation including forestry as provided in Part Two of the Fourth Schedule to the Constitution; concerned that since independence Kenyans from all walks of life have been demonstrating and picketing most using tree branches and twigs whenever there is a matter to be addressed by the relevant authority, such demonstrations and picketing ends with destructions to the environment and more specifically to unscrupulous and indiscriminate destruction of indigenous and exotic trees, which may cause flooding and erosion during rainy seasons, global warming amongst other harmful effects to the environment; noting that it is an offense for any person to fell, cut, take, burn, injure or remove any forest produce as provided for in Section 64 (a) of the Forest Conservation and Management Act, 2016, this Assembly urges the County Executive to develop a policy on conservation and management of County forestry to safeguard the City's greenery from wanton destruction and spur the development of a greener Nairobi City.

 Hon.
-Speaker, according to the Forest Conservation Management Act, 2016 it is an offense for any person to cut fell, take, burn, injure or even remove any part of a forest or a tree.
+Speaker, according to the Forest Conservation Management Act, 2016 it is an offense for any person to cut fell, cut, take, burn, injure or even remove any part of a forest or a tree.
 They say that a tree has not been planted until it is five years old.
-This is to mean that His Excellency the Governor of this great City of Nairobi has good environmental initiative, especially on tree planting.
-A motion was passed in this House to create the Nairobi City County Tree Planting day.
-Trees planted during that time will only be planted again after five years.
+This is to mean that His Excellency the Governor of this great City of Nairobi good environmental initiatives, especially that of tree planting a motion has been passed in this House to create the Nairobi City County Tree Planting day.
+With only be planted during that time will only be planted after five years.

 Hon.
 Speaker, Nairobi faces environmental challenges just like any other developing city on this globe.
-This motion, which I am bringing today is very important and I urge the Hon.
-Members in this House to support so that the Executive can develop a policy, a policy that will then conserve and manage County forest in this great city.
+This motion, which I bringing today and which I urge the Hon.
+Members in this House to support is developing a policy, that will then conserve and manage County forest in this great city.

 Hon.
-Speaker, the challenges of a Nairobi tree are many.
-Let us take an example of a demonstrating Kenyans because of a right that has been granted within the Constitution.
+Speaker, the challenges of a Nairobi tree are many, let take an example of a demonstrating Kenya because of a right that has been granted within the constitution.
 This person will come and will not carry that tree from where they live so that we can say this is a private tree.
-They will come in a matatu without a tree; they will come, alight and at the beginning of the demonstration or picketing, they will pluck a tree.
+They will come in a matter without a tree; they will come alight and at the beginning of the demonstration or picketing, they will plank a tree.